John von Neumann: Career and private life

 Excerpt from the university calendars for 1928 and 1928/29 of the Friedrich-Wilhelms-Universität Berlin announcing Neumann's lectures on the theory of functions II, axiomatic set theory and mathematical logic, the mathematical colloquium, review of recent work in quantum mechanics, special functions of mathematical physics and Hilbert's proof theory.
 He also lectured on the theory of relativity, set theory, integral equations and analysis of infinitely many variables.

 Von Neumann's habilitation was completed on December 13, 1927, and he began to give lectures as a Privatdozent at the University of Berlin in 1928.
 He was the youngest person elected Privatdozent in the university's history.
 He began writing nearly one major mathematics paper per month.
 In 1929, he briefly became a Privatdozent at the University of Hamburg, where the prospects of becoming a tenured professor were better, then in October of that year moved to Princeton University as a visiting lecturer in mathematical physics.

 Von Neumann was baptized a Catholic in 1930.
 Shortly afterward, he married Marietta Kövesi, who had studied economics at Budapest University.
 Von Neumann and Marietta had a daughter, Marina, born in 1935; she would become a professor.
 The couple divorced on November 2, 1937.
 On November 17, 1938, von Neumann married Klára Dán.

 In 1933 Von Neumann accepted a tenured professorship at the Institute for Advanced Study in New Jersey, when that institution's plan to appoint Hermann Weyl appeared to have failed.
-His mother, brothers and in-laws followed von Neumann to the United States in 1939.
 Von Neumann anglicized his name to John, keeping the German-aristocratic surname von Neumann.
 Von Neumann became a naturalized U.S. citizen in 1937, and immediately tried to become a lieutenant in the U.S. Army's Officers Reserve Corps.
 He passed the exams but was rejected because of his age.
+His mother, brothers and in-laws would follow von Neumann to the United States in 1939.

 Klára and John von Neumann were socially active within the local academic community.
 His white clapboard house on Westcott Road was one of Princeton's largest private residences.
 He always wore formal suits.
 He enjoyed Yiddish and "off-color" humor.
 Von Neumann did some of his best work in noisy, chaotic environments.
-In Princeton, he received complaints for playing extremely loud German march music; According to Churchill Eisenhart, von Neumann could attend parties until the early hours of the morning and then deliver a lecture at 8:30.
+In Princeton, he received complaints for playing extremely loud German march music.
+According to Churchill Eisenhart, von Neumann could attend parties until the early hours of the morning and then deliver a lecture at 8:30.